A Comprehensive Guide On Transcoding

 How long does it take to transcode video?

 Transcoding time depends on the tool you use.
-It is typically 1:1 or even faster.
-It means one hour of source video file takes about one hour or less to transcode.
+It is typically 1:1 or even faster, which means that one hour of source video file takes about one hour or less to transcode.

 Does transcoding reduce quality?

-Transcoding is typically used to convert raw or edited content in a format that is supported by the device it will be played on.
+Transcoding is typically used to convert raw or edited content into a format supported by the device on which it will be played.
 Thus, it is likely to cause a loss in quality, especially in lossy formats.
 However, with the right combination of codecs and bitrates, the loss of quality can be avoided.
 For instance, delivering video to portable devices undergoes lossless-to-lossy transcoding; however, large media files can be transcoded using lossless-to-lossless transcoding with no loss of quality.

 What are some standard audio and video formats that can be transcoded?

-Among the common audio and video formats that can be transcoded are MPEG4, 3GPP, MOV, FLV, and WEBM.
+MPEG4, 3GPP, MOV, FLV, and WEBM are among the common audio and video formats that can be transcoded.

 Why do we transcode?

-It makes streaming devices agnostic, provides higher-quality streams at different bitrates, and improves streaming experience.
+It makes streaming devices agnostic, provides higher-quality streams at different bitrates, and improves the streaming experience.

 What is 4K transcoding?